 - Seborrheic dermatitis – Much more responsive to standard therapies.
 PRP is often resistant to conventional therapies for seborrheic dermatitis.
 In addition, the progression of body surface involvement will distinguish PRP from seborrheic dermatitis.

-- Mycosis fungoides / Sezary syndrome – Generalized lymphadenopathy, circulating malignant lymphocytes as determined by flow cytometry, leonine facies, a CD4/CD8 ratio greater than 10 as determined by flow cytometry.
+- Mycosis fungoides / Sézary syndrome – Generalized lymphadenopathy, circulating malignant lymphocytes as determined by flow cytometry, leonine facies, and a CD4/CD8 ratio greater than 10 as determined by flow cytometry.

-- Erythrokeratoderma variabilis – More than 90% of patients present within the first year of life.
+- Erythrokeratodermia variabilis – More than 90% of patients present within the first year of life.

-- Drug eruption – Often present with urticarial, exanthematous, or vesicular/bullous lesions.
+- Drug eruption – Often presents with urticarial, exanthematous, or vesicular / bullous lesions.
 In addition, systemic symptoms are more pronounced, including fever, lymphadenopathy, and facial edema.
 Eosinophilia on CBC and histology are often seen (but not an invariable finding).
 Medication history will help.